Skip to Main Content

 Cons:

 • Short, aggressive repayment terms.
 Most working capital loans require repayment within a few months, such as six or 18 months.
+They may also require daily or weekly payments, an aggressive schedule that cuts into profits.

 • Potentially high interest or fees.
-Some loans come with high interest rates, upwards of 75.00 percent, while others charge factor rates and additional fees like processing fees.
+Some working capital loans come with high interest rates, upwards of 75.00 percent, while others charge factor rates and additional fees like processing fees.
 Factor rates are known for converting to a high interest rate since they’re often used with risky types of loans.

 • Low loan amounts.
 The loan amount that you qualify for may be lower than a standard business loan.
 This may be due to aggressive repayments or a risky credit profile.